For one Cincinnati Insurance associate, a favorite family vacation was almost over before it began.

 - Shop around.
 If buying through a travel agent, ask them to quote coverage, too.
-One time our agent saved us 50%.
+One time Doreen’s agent saved her 50%.
 Another time, the search engine produced a quote for the same policy written on the same form for $60 less.

 - Prioritize your key risks.
 This helps to pare down the options and select coverage.
 It also helps you to avoid duplicating coverage, for example, buying medical insurance or auto insurance coverage that you already own.
 Your local independent insurance agent can help you figure out where your personal coverage ends and travel insurance coverage begins.